-ECDC will invite as many training site representatives from Member States as there are fellowship posts available for the current cohort and path.
-A runner-up list of training sites will be created based on the prioritisation described under 3.1.2, in case a Member State/training site withdraws or no candidate can be placed.
+Third Round, first step - ECDC will invite at least as many training site representatives from Member States as there are fellowship posts available for the current cohort and path to the Training Site Market.
+A runner-up list of training sites will be created based on the prioritisation described under 5.1.2, in case a Member State/training site withdraws, or no candidate can be placed.